YingLiu4203/angular-book/ch06/ch06-service.md

 ## 2 Inject the Service

-Angular uses constructor injection that provides a `HeroService` parameter in the component class constructor to get it injected: `constructor(private heroService: HeroService) { }`.
+Angular uses constructor injection that provides a `HeroService` parameter in the component class constructor to get it injected.
+In `heroes.component.ts` file, first import the service `import {HeroService} from '../hero.service'`, then use the constructor in class definition: `constructor(private heroService: HeroService) { }`.
 After this, you can use the `this.heroService` anywhere in the component.

 Create a method to use the service in the component class as the following: